 Successful applicants to the Nellie’s Board of Directors will be making a commitment to a two-year term, with possibility of extension to a maximum of three two-year terms.

-Currently we are not looking for new Board Members but please check our website frequently as we will post here when we do.
+Currently we are seeking 2 new Board Members – please click here to fill out an application.
 Thank you for your interest in supporting Nellie’s!